 Poor Ed.
 He’s a brilliant mind but he’s so misunderstood and marginalized.
 I know he eventually becomes the Riddler but he gets no respect, y’all.
 (Though I suspect this is what will drive him into villainy.
 I’d hate to be on his bad side when that happens.
 Another good reason to be nice to everyone, nerdy forensics experts included.)

 Actually, those comparisons aren’t that far off, not that I’m implying the “Gotham” writers purposely took anything from Suzanne Collins’ trilogy.
 But I’m picking up some very Panem-like vibes in this fictional city, both in this episode and in the series thus far.

-Going back to our source material, Gordon and Bruce also have an interesting parallel.
+Going back to “Gotham” now, Gordon and Bruce also have an interesting parallel.
 Bruce wants to learn to fight, to prove himself and defend his parents’ honor.
-I can already hear some critics in my mind – “Bruce is so wimpy!
+I can already hear some critics in my mind – “Bruce is wimpy!
 Bruce is a weakling!”
 Well…duh!
 It’s unfair to expect Bruce to be at superhero level now, just like Luke Skywalker wasn’t a Jedi Master at the first go and Harry Potter wasn’t a wizard extraordinaire from the start.
-All heroes start from humble, unlearned beginnings but possess a thirst to prove themselves, which is what Bruce is doing here.
+All heroes start from humble, unlearned beginnings but possess a thirst to prove themselves, which is what Bruce is doing.
 And I can’t think of anyone better than to prep him for the fight than Alfred.

 Go, kick-butt butlers, go!